rackerlabs/rackspace-how-to/content/cloud-images/transferring-images-between-regions-of-the-rackspace-open-cloud.md

           -d "{\"type\": \"import\", \"input\": {\"import_from\": \"$IMAGE_CONTAINER/$IMAGE_FILE\", \"import_from_format\": \"vhd\", \"image_properties\" : {\"name\": \"$IMAGE_NAME\"} } }" <br>
           "$OS_IMAGE_URL/v2/tasks"

-    Cloud Images returns a 201 (Created) response.
+    Cloud Images returns a `201 (Created)` response.
 The body of the response contains an `id` element whose value is the UUID of your import task.
 For this example, suppose that the value of the `id` element is `d8dd8c24-2534-473c-881f-9097bc784068.`

-2. To monitor the status of your task, poll your task by using the task ID.
+2. To monitor the status of your task, poll it by using the task ID.
 As mentioned earlier, don't poll more frequently than every 30 seconds.
     Your task eventually goes to a status of `success`.
 The body of the task detail response is similar to the following one: